 We’ll stay in the east of Switzerland for a while, because on the border of the cantons of Sankt Gallen and Glarus is Lake Walensee.
 On its shores in five villages you will find five themed playgrounds, which are linked by the concept of a themed trail and treasure hunt “Spielerlebnis Walensee”.

-A treasure hidden in the “Pre-Alps” area of the canton of Fribourg, this is Lake Schwarzee (the Black Lake).
+A treasure hidden in the “Pre-Alps” area of the canton of Fribourg, is Lake Schwarzee (the Black Lake).
 There is a children’s themed trail around the lake, and the more fit among you can head into the hills surrounding the lake.

 15. Lake Härzlisee